Langan1990/project-template/README.md

 I started the database by creating the constituencies.
 Here is an example of one of the create statements:

 	CREATE(constituency:Constituency {id: 4, Name: "Louth", SeatsAvailable: 5})

+I used the following statement to create the candidates:

+	CREATE(can:Candidate {cid: 1, Name: "Pat 'The Cope' Gallagher", Party: "Fianna Fail", Gender: "Male", Age: 67, Constituency: "Donegal", Elected: "Yes"})

 ## Queries
 Summarise your three queries here.